rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example3.md

 ---
 comments: true
 ---

-** This time we will extend the edges size using the Graphviz minlen attribute. **
+This time we will extend the edges size using the Graphviz minlen attribute.

+The diagram below illustrates a 3-tier web application architecture.
+Each tier—Web, Application, and Database—is depicted as a color-coded rectangle for easy identification.
+Labeled connections show the communication protocols: the Web server connects to the Application server using gRPC, while the Application server communicates with the Database server via SQL.
+The minlen attribute has been applied to the edges to enhance the spacing between the nodes, resulting in a clearer and more organized layout.

 This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.